Help

 - makes constant updates possible

-Your data will be stored together with a unique ID, which is automatically generated and displayed in the same popup.
-However you can change it, which is used to have the same ID on two different devices.
+In the database, your data is stored together with an automatically generated unique ID.
+It is possible to update it, which is used to have the same ID on two different devices.
 Once you have the same ID saved on all the devices you will use, you will only have to click import or export.

 What is a preset?

-A preset is a way to store selected pieces, usually ones you practice
+A preset is a way to store selected pieces, especially useful for the ones you practice frequently.

-Select all the cases you want to store and click "set" next to the preset you want to store the cases in.
-When you want to practice these cases, simply click the preset you stored them in and the case will be selected for you.
-You can double click the preset to change its name and click reset to delete the cases stored inside it.
+Select all cases you want to store, then click "set" next to the preset you want to store the cases in.
+To practice these cases, simply click the preset you stored them in and the cases will be selected automatically.
+Double click the preset to change the name.
+Click reset to delete the cases stored inside it.

 In the main settings, there are 2 input fields.
-The first one, saying "Corner scheme here", is for the corner scheme and the second one, "Edge scheme here", is for the edge scheme.
+The first one is for the corner letters, the second one is for the edge letters.

 Corner scheme is used for: Corners, Twists, parts of Parity, LTCT, Words, Xcenters